yzerlaut/datavyz/README.md

 - a single graphical setting to display figures is not very practical in the process of scientific analysis.
 Such analysis is usually made of several steps and is performed on different mediums: notebooks with embedded figures, script that produce on-display figures, multipanel figures on A4 page, ...

 Therefore, at the core is this library, lies the concept of a *Graphical Environment" (implemented as the `graph_env` class).
 It is a set of settings that will best adapt to the specific medium used (and will generalize to others).
-Create a graph enivironment associated to a specific visualization setting, below "screen":
+Create a graph environment associated to a specific visualization setting, below "screen":

 ```
 from datavyz import graph_env